 A slightly more time-consuming journey than some of its neighbours, but Hayama Isshiki beach, aka Isshiki Kaigan (一色海岸) is definitely worth the effort.
 A beautiful stretch of sand so nice that the Emperor himself has his summer home right on the beach.
 In the summer there’s a tropical feeling: the police guards pacing the royal beach house walls are not there to stop you drinking beer - or even having barbeques - and seem pretty content to get in the beach vibe.

-Perhaps we have the royal presence, or the extra travel time to thank, but it means getting a space on the sand is possible without too much hoo ha.
+In the summer (around a week into July) the beach ‘opens’ meaning the standard wooden beach structures we get at the resorts all along this coast appear: bars and places to get simple food.
+Unlike, for example, the busier Kamakura Yuigahama or Enoshima (which is dramatically visible across the sea) it’s a low-key, quiet affair at Hayama rather than an all-out party.
+Perhaps we have the royal presence or the extra travel time to thank, but it means getting a space on the sand is possible without too much hoo ha.
 It also means the sound of nature wins over against human chaos and music.
-If shade is more your scene, there’s a nice area sheltered by trees, and if sitting on (or pitching a tent on) green grass is your taste there’s even a nice little spot for that.
+If shade is more your scene, there’s a nice area sheltered by trees, and if you like sitting (or pitching a tent) on green grass there’s even a nice little spot for that.

 There’s some really good swimming to be had in the bay directly in front of the Emperor’s house.
-An artificial bay of flat, calm water, flanked by a large concrete kind of sea wall/pier, and no bad currents
+An artificial bay of flat, calm water, flanked by a large, concrete kind of sea wall/pier and gentle currents